Hanwen808/MIME/README.md

 We implement our estimator in hardware using NetFPGA.
 Experiments based on real Internet traces show that our method reduces the average relative error by 83.36% for per-destination source flow spread estimation compared to rSkt (SOTA) with 300KB of on-chip memory, and increases update throughput 251.252-fold compared to Supersketch.
 Moreover, our method can be expanded to support real-time detection of super hosts and novel super k-persistent spread measurement.

-## About this repo

-### CPU

-We implement and evaluate all algorithms on a server equipped with two Intel Xeon E5-2643 v4 @3.40GHz CPU and 256GB RAM.

-### FPGA

-We also implement our algorithm on a NetFPGA-1G-CML development platform featuring a Xilinx Kintex-7 XC7K325T FPGA.